verstaerker/vue-bem/README.md

-# vue-bem-directive
+# @verstarker/vue-bem

 A [Vue.js](https://vuejs.org/) directive to create [BEM](http://getbem.com/) class names.

 This Plugin was inspired by [vue-bem-cn](https://github.com/c01nd01r/vue-bem-cn) and [vue-bem](https://github.com/AndersSchmidtHansen/vue-bem).

-## ALPHA
+## BETA version

-This plugin is currently in alpha state and not recommended for productive use!
+This plugin is currently in beta state and not recommended for productive use!

 ## What's the difference to vue-bem-cn and vue-bem?